supervisely/docs/enterprise/kubernetes/agent.md

 `Service account token` - long-term token that will be used to authenticate Kubernetes cluster with Supervisely.
 You can find the token value using `kubectl -n supervisely get secret sly-task-manager-token -o jsonpath='{.data.token}'`

 `API endpoint` - this is the address of your Kubernetes cluster API server that is accessible from Supervisely server.
+You can find the API address using `kubectl cluster-info`

 `Certificate Authority` - this is the CA.crt certificate that is used to verify the identity of the Kubernetes cluster API server.
 You can find the CA value using `kubectl -n supervisely get secret sly-task-manager-token -o jsonpath='{.data.ca\.crt}'`